 Title IX Information

-- Every complainant has the right to be notified of the time frame within which a) the school will conduct a full investigation of the complaint; b) the parties will be notified of the outcome of the complaint; and c) the parties may file an appeal.
+- Every party has the right to be notified of the time frame within which a) the school will conduct a full investigation of the complaint; b) the parties will be notified of the outcome of the complaint; and c) the parties may file an appeal.

-• The school must follow that policy.
+• The school must follow its policy.

 None of these guidelines preclude or affect a complainant’s right to pursue criminal charges against another individual.

 Rachael Pauze, Director of Title IX Compliance, is responsible for ensuring that Wheaton’s policies and practices comply with Title IX.

 Rachael can be reached at firstname.lastname@example.org, titleIX@wheatoncollege.edu, or (508) 286-3231, or at her office in the Science Center, room 227.
 We also have “deputy directors” who work with particular populations.
 If you have a concern or complaint, you should direct it to the Rachael, or to the following offices/individuals, depending on the situation:

 Complaints against Wheaton students may be referred to: